sebsto/amplify-ios-workshop/content/40_add_api/10_amplify.md

 Now that we have authenticated users, let's make an API for retrieving Landmarks.
 The application we started from uses a locally bundled JSON file to list all Landmarks.
 You can check that file in *Landmarks/Resources/landmarkData.json*.
 We are going to create a database in the cloud to store this list and an API to allow our application to retrieve the list.

-{{% notice tip %}}
-To build our API we'll use [AWS AppSync](https://aws.amazon.com/appsync/), a managed GraphQL service for building data-driven apps.
-If you're not yet familiar with the basics of GraphQL, you should take a few minutes and check out [https://graphql.github.io/learn/](https://graphql.github.io/learn/) before continuing, or use the site to refer back to when you have questions as you read along.
+::alert[To build our API we'll use [AWS AppSync](https://aws.amazon.com/appsync/), a managed GraphQL service for building data-driven apps.
+If you're not yet familiar with the basics of GraphQL, you should take a few minutes and check out [https://graphql.github.io/learn/](https://graphql.github.io/learn/) before continuing, or use the site to refer back to when you have questions as you read along.]{header="Tip" type="success"}
-{{% /notice %}}

 ## Declare an API backend